itaysk/AzureGC/docs/deploying.md

 ## Logic Apps

-Since the logic app is dependent on the queue and O365 connections, which I doen't want to share, I have wrapped the entire set of resource in an ARM template.
+Since the logic app is dependent on the queue and O365 connections, which I doesn't want to share, I have wrapped the entire set of resource in an ARM template.
 You can just deploy the template using a regular template deployment, just be aware of the template parameters, especially:

   - Set the 'extendUrl' parameter to the url of the 'extend-ownership' with a query string variable 'ResourceId=&lt;resourceid&gt;'. for example: 'http://you.function.com?code=xyz&ResourceId=&lt;resourceid&gt;'